shenghaozou/MCEAlgorithm/README.md

 # MCE Algorithm
  This is my research project for Maximal Clique Enumeration(MCE) algorithm.
-The goal of my algorithm is to enumerate all maximal clique larger than size *k*.
+The goal of my algorithm is to enumerate all maximal cliques larger than size *k*.

  In my algorithm, I combined three preprocessing preocedure: